pridirenzo/pridirenzo/README.md

 - 👋 Hey there, I’m @pridirenzo
-- 👀 I’m interested in computers, english and cats
+- 👀 I’m interested in computers, english and cats.
 - 🌱 I’m currently studying Programming at Universidad Tecnologica Nacional (UTN-FRRO) ...